08 Sep The Almond Tree

 We move on and are soon laughing our lungs out.
 It’s always a joy to be with Kathleen – such a warm, loving soul.
 A true gem.

 When the time comes, I take my leave, but I know we’ll soon be in touch again.

-“Kathleen will be saved before next September,” I hear.
+“Kathleen will be saved by this time next year,” I hear.

 This piece of news catches me completely off guard.
-But it’s just about October, so I figure there’s ample time for the Lord to orchestrate it.
+But it’s a long way away, I figure.
+There’s more than enough time for the Lord to orchestrate this feat.

 “Say it out loud,” I hear.

-I’m alone in my car, but I feel a little embarrassed as I do it.
+I’m alone in my car, but I feel a little sheepish as I do.

-“Kathleen will be saved before next September,” I manage feebly.
+“Kathleen will be saved by this time next year,” I manage feebly.

-“Kathleen will be saved before next September,” I say a little louder.
+“Kathleen will be saved by this time next year,” I say a little louder.

 “Go and see Kathleen and declare those words in her presence.”